YagoLopez/angular-jwt-auth-demo/README.md

 # angular-jwt-auth

-This repository contains the **angular-jwt-auth** library and a demo of it: **angular-jwt-auth-demo**.

-The library has the following features:
+Angular library with the following features:

 - **Authentication** (User Registration and Login)
 - **Authorization** (Restricted zones)